shlokamohanty/i-write-sometimes/_posts/2026-06-11-this-one-is-for-urmika.md

 We’ve now known each other for about two and a half years.
 We’ve had moments where we’ve felt closer to each other and drifted apart in bits because we both moved to different places, and a lot happened in our lives.
 She’s in Kansas, and I’m in New York.
 We’re doing things that are worlds apart.
 I miss her laughter and how she would have loved the person that I’m becoming here.

-She’d always complain about how I’d hate hugs and any kind of physical affection, but how that’s different here, and how physically affectionate I am.
-I love hugs now, and I’d immediately give her one.
-I never really told her what’s going on with me, what I’m feeling like, but I’d be present, back then.
-Only if she were here now, she’d know that I talk a lot more about what’s going on with me and what I’m feeling like.
-My roommate Raviya is a lot like her.
-Except she’s much more shy.

 ![](/i-write-sometimes/assets/images/IMG_1736.jpg)

 A rare image of me hugging back then, I was quite drunk too.